 For me, this is not a problem of people having guns because anyone who wants to do something like this can get his hands on a gun in the black market, even if ALL guns were illegal.
 When did prohibition of alcohol stop people who really wanted it from being able to get it?

 Kids have gone to schools armed with pipe bombs, which can be even more deadly than guns.
 They could go armed with exploding rockets from the Fourth of July, fired like bazookas out of plastic pipes for guns.
 Those who want to be violent will find their tools of violence.
-They could use mass poisoning, toxic gases, on and on.
+They could use mass poisoning, toxic gases, Molotov cocktails, on and on.
 I’m almost reluctant to mention ideas, except that I realize anyone who is bent in that direction is clearly way ahead of me in thinking up ways to do it en mass.

 There were no scanners at school doors and no school guards.
 More importantly, in the world of my childhood, I used to say, and so did the kids around me, “I may not agree with your view, but I’d fight to the death for your right to express your view.”
 I still hold that view today.
+To me, it is what defined America, growing up.

 I agree with Speaker of the House Mike Johnson, who said in response to this incident in congress today,